Harroche/study_google_extension/README.md

 4. Know extract the foulder where you stored the code via "load unpacked"

 Running of extension:
-1. click on the extension on the button on the top right (the puzzle piece)
+1. Click on the extension on the button on the top right (the puzzle piece)
-2. then click into Study_Recorder
+2. Then click into Study_Recorder
 3. To start recording the data active the box
 4. To then download the data click on the genrate file button